 16. Is there any difference on touching/detecting and crossing the opponent’s border?

-You can touch the border (3 inches) to detect the opponent side but crossing border is not allowed (penalty points).
+You can touch the border (3 inches) to detect the opposite side but crossing the border is not allowed (penalty points).

-17. Is it allowed to cross the border by extended part of robot not with the original size?
+17. Is it allowed to cross the border by extended part of the robot, not with the original size?

 18. How much time is allocated for the second mission?